yyyhyyy/Activity-semantic-Multi-task-Fusion-Network-AMF-Net-/README.md

-﻿# PMF-Net: Cognitive-Constructive Group Activity Recognition
+﻿# AMF-Net: Cognitive-Constructive Group Activity Recognition

-This repository contains the code for **PMF-Net (Pedagogical Multi-task Fusion Network)**, a video understanding framework for recognizing classroom discussion-based teaching activities.
+This repository contains the code for **AMF-Net (Activity-semantic Multi-task Fusion Network)**, a video understanding framework for recognizing classroom discussion-based teaching activities.
 The task is formulated as cognitive-constructive group activity recognition: the model predicts the main discussion activity type while using auxiliary classroom semantic labels as pedagogical evidence.

 ## Repository Contents